About Katharine Mocciola, PsyD

 I’m deeply committed to helping people recognize their strengths, their capacity to endure profound pain, and their ability to find their way through great challenge.

-Again and again, I’ve seen that people are far more resilient - and more capable of growth - than they often believe.
+Again and again, I’ve seen that people are far more resilient - and more capable of growth - than they initially believe.

 What to Expect in Therapy

-In the early phases of therapy, we focus on understanding what brings you in, what matters most to you, and what you would like to be different in your life.
-Together, we clarify your goals and identify a path forward.
+In the early phases of therapy, we often focus on discovering what brings you in, what matters to you, and what you would like to be different in your life.
+Together, we identify a path forward.

 This may include: